Eligibility and FAQ

 I nominated something, why isn’t it on the website?

-Likely because we haven’t updated our list of nominees yet, though it could be because the thing you nominated wasn’t eligible for some reason or another.
-If it’s been a few days and you still don’t see your nomination listed, feel free to drop us a line.
+Well, starting in 2017 we require a nominee to have two separate nominations in order to make our list of nominees.
+We update our list of nominees on Sundays during the nomination period, though it could be because the thing you nominated wasn’t eligible for some reason or another.
+If you are not sure if your nomination was eligible or not, feel free to drop us a line.

 If I nominate something multiple times does it increase its chances of winning?